vtisza/beerstat/README.md

-## Beer drinking habits based on untappd data
+## Beer drinking habits based on untappd data as of 2023.10.04